John Izzo: Career

 Izzo published his second book, Values Shift-Engaging, Retaining & Motivating the Multigenerational Workforce, in 2007.
 The book pointed out shifts in the new generation of employees and profiled companies which had made corresponding workplace changes.
 Later that year he published The Five Secrets You must Discover before You Die, which was named the best self-help book of 2008 by the Independent Book Publishers Association.
 His 2012 book, Stepping Up, is about personal responsibility in life, work and society.

 Izzo has given many talks on green business and sustainability at conferences around the world.
 He has spoken at schools across Canada and the United States and consulted with large educational associations.
 In 2013, he gave a TedX talk in Vancouver entitled "The Defining Moment for a Generation-In-Waiting".
 He was host and producer of the five-hour Biography and PBS TV series, The Five Secrets You Must Discover before You Die, based on his 2008 book.

 In 2014 Izzo worked on a project in East Africa to educate women to become successful entrepreneurs.
-He currently serves on the Advisory Board of Sustainable Brands, one of the leading global organizations catalyzing brands for good.
+He currently serves on the Advisory Board of Sustainable Brands.
+He also serves on the Board of the Elders Action Network.

-He is a founder of Blueprint, enhancing the well-being of men and communities, affiliated with the University of British Columbia Faculty of Medicine.
-He is currently an adjunct professor at the University of British Columbia.

 Izzo is the author of about 60 articles in peer-reviewed and trade publications.
 He is a blog columnist for CSRwire and the Huffington Post, and has been a business columnist for The Globe and Mail newspaper in Toronto.

+He is a citizen of both the United States of America and Canada.
+He lives in Victoria, British Columbia and Rancho Mirage, California.